sanette/snake-bogue/README.md

 ### Keyboard events

-Bogue general strategy for treating events is to connect two widgets (source and target): each connection listens to a specific type of event, and executes a specific action.
+Bogue general strategy for treating events is to connect two widgets (source and target, see [here](http://sanette.github.io/bogue/Principles.html#widgets-and-connections) and [there](http://sanette.github.io/bogue/Bogue.Widget.html#connections)): each connection listens to a specific type of event, and executes a specific action.
 In this case, we have only one widget (the Sdl_area), but that's not a problem: we can connect it to itself!